vega/vega-lite/site/docs/composition/concat.md

 In addition to [common properties of a view specification](spec.html#common), a vertical concatenation specification has the following properties:

-{% include table.html props="vconcat,data,transform,resolve,name,description" source="VConcatSpec" %}
+{% include table.html props="vconcat,resolve" source="VConcatSpec" %}

 ## Resolve